Cordylines and dracaenas have fabulous foliage for dramatic color and provide height and a look of the tropics to South Florida gardens.

 cutting back into the ground near the base of the original plant (or

 start it in a container) - most will root and grow.
+Remove most of the leaves to help the cutting get rooted.

-In some cases, the openess of bare canes can create an interesting silhouette.
+In some cases, the openness of bare canes can create an interesting silhouette.
 But if you prefer to camouflage them, use cordylines and dracaenas as backdrop plants or use low spreading plants to hide a bit of the legginess.

 Heights vary by variety but most of these plants are slow growers.